 ... following a tightly choreographed performance of "Love on Top" during the ceremony.

 Their daughter, Blue Ivy Carter, was born on Jan.
 7, 2012.

-Beyonce arrives with Jay-Z for President Barack Obama's second inauguration ceremony on Jan.
+Beyonce and Jay-Z attend President Barack Obama's second inauguration ceremony on Jan.
 21, 2013.

 In February 2013, Beyonce performed at the Super Bowl XLVII halftime show at the Superdome in New Orleans.

 Her performance at the Super Bowl halftime show included a reunion with Destiny's Child.